tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 This PowerShell module is for freeing up disk space on Windows computers.
 I frequently use this on some RDS servers, and my local machine.

-You can install the ComputerCleanup module directly from the [PowerShell Gallery](https://www.powershellgallery.com/packages/ComputerCleanup/).
+You can install the ComputerCleanup module directly from the [PowerShell Gallery](https://www.powershellgallery.com/packages/ComputerCleanup/), or my [GitHub](https://github.com/tomskovich/ComputerCleanup)

 ## Installation